AlliannaPatricia/EDM-Portfolio/README.md

 - Elementary: Sto.
 Rosario Elementary School
 - Highschool & Senior High School: Holy Angel University
 - College: City College of Angeles (BSIS)
-## Projects I'm Most Proud Of
-- One of my best projects was using SQL to create and improve database queries.
-This helped me get and manage data more easily.
-It was a great experience that taught me more about databases and how they are used in real life.
-Another project I am proud of was cleaning data.
-I used Excel and Python to fix messy data and make it neat and organized.
-This made the data more accurate and useful for making good decisions.

 ## Project Links
 - Midterm Lab Task 1 [Data Cleaning and Using Excel](Midterm%20Lab%20Task%201/README.md)